OpenSciViz/cloud/README.md

     + egrep -i 'abor|canno|erro|excep|fail|fata|unable' /var/log/cloud.log

 2. Once the system VMs have been patched, try rebooting each via the admin GUI.
 The GUI needs to be refreshed manually to observe changes in state/status of the system VMs.
+Sometimes more than one reboot is required to force the patched configuration to propogate...

 3. Once the System VMs are fully booted, try to virsh console into each.